A better way to add multiple strokes around text in Photoshop

 Step 2: Select the Path Selection Tool

-In the toolbar, select the Path Selection Tool which is directly below the Type Tool.
+Select the Path Selection Tool from the toolbar, select the Path Selection Tool (located directly below the Type Tool).

 Choosing the Path Selection Tool.